Ocean-Social-Media-App/Eureka/STARTUP.md

 * Maven

 # Dockerize
-Plase run the following command in the command line, in order to dockerize the application:
+Please run the following command in the command line, in order to dockerize the application:
 ```
 cd eureka
 mvn -DskipTests clean package